elizabethvincentm/remote-roofing-test/README.md

 URL - https://elizabethvincentm.github.io/remote-roofing-test

+## Technical and architectural choices:

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Project uses tailwindcss as the CSS utility.
+For loader, Skeleton component from Material-UI is used.

+## Improvements that could be made if allocated more time:

+- Add animations
+- Work on a better UI design
+- Add filter and sort options

 #### HomePage

-- Consists of inks to series and movies pages.
+- Consists of links to series and movies pages.
 - Mock buttons are provided for 'login' and 'Start your free trial'.
 - Some of the programs are highlighted as well